hadel0407/chem/_posts/2025-12-16-raoults-law.md

 **Example**

 A liquid mixture contains 50 mol% ethanol.
-The saturated vapor pressure of pure ethanol at 25&nbsp;°C is 0.08&nbsp;atm.
+The saturated vapor pressure of pure ethanol at 25 °C is 0.08 atm.

 $$
 x_{\text{ethanol}} = 0.5